 Submissions for the award open October 1, 2017 and close January 31, 2018.
 Submissions will be judged by distinguished published authors in fiction and poetry.
 Writers will be notified in March whether their submissions were accepted or not accepted.
 Awards, which include a cash prize, will be announced in May.
 Award winners will be invited to attend the Legacy Award ceremony that is hosted in October in Washington, DC.

-Black writers who are full-time students in undergraduate and graduate programs at any university in the United States are eligible to submit a work of fiction or poetry for consideration.
+*Black writers who are full-time students in undergraduate and graduate programs (including low-residency MFA programs) at any university in the United States are eligible to submit a work of fiction or poetry.
 They must be enrolled at the time of submission.
-Full-time student includes low-residency MFA programs.
-At this time, students in online-only courses of university programs are not considered eligible for the award.
+Students in online-only courses are not eligible.

-Writers are ineligible if they have published books, including poetry chapbooks or fiction narratives, through any publishing platform.
+*Writers who have published books, including poetry chapbooks or fiction narratives, through any publishing platform, are not eligible.

-Works submitted to the competition may be published in whole or in part by Hurston/Wright online or print.
-In submitting for the competition, all writers agree to give the Hurston/Wright foundation permission to publish an excerpt of their work or the work in its entirety.
-The author retains all rights for their works.
+*Winning works may be published in whole or in part by Hurston/Wright online or print.
+Your submission gives the Hurston/Wright Foundation permission to publish an excerpt or the entire work.
+The author retains all rights.

 *Hurston/Wright maintains the right to decline any submission not deemed eligible.

 The original creative work submitted should be formatted as follows:

 *No more than 20 pages of fiction, double-spaced, Times New Roman, 12-point font, and within 1-inch margins.

 * Put title of the work on each page of the submission.

 *Do not put the author’s name on the pages of the work.
 Provide a separate page with the title of the work, name and contact information of author, school and year of study.